Bob Burnside: Honors

 Burnside was a recipient of the Australian Bronze Medallion, the Canadian and Royal Lifesaving Instructors Certificate, the New Zealand Instructors Certification, and the American Red Cross Instructors Certification for first aid and water safety.
 He has been certified by the United States Coast Guard as a rescue Boat operator.
 He was part of the first certified Los Angeles County Diving Scuba instructors and a longtime member of the department's Underwater Recovery Unit.
 This unit was called the USSU (Underwater & Rescue Unit), which was the first such team in the west.

 In 1990, he became grand champion of the World Body Surfing Championships.

-He is the 2014 recipient of the 2014 Paragon Awards for Water Safety given by the International Swimming Hall of Fame.
+He was the recipient of the 2014 Paragon Award for Water Safety given by the International Swimming Hall of Fame.